Hurricane Rita video diary and photo blog from Key West FL and Port Arthur TX.

 I was out shooting more video after Rita was upgraded to a hurricane.
 I got a phone call from the desk at The Weather Channel and it was Eileen calling to ask me if their live crew could use my camera.
 I was pretty much asking WTF since the last I heard was that their crew was going to stay in over 90 miles away in Key Largo, FL.

 Turns out at the last minute someone decided it would be cool to head down to Key West, FL.
-The cameraman that they contracted to shoot the live footage for them was not happy, ok he was pretty pissed off because he didn't want to go into a hurricane with his gear and because someone kept the air conditioner on in the car ride down from Key Largo.
+The cameraman that they contracted to shoot the live footage for them was not happy, okay he was pretty pissed off because he didn’t want to go into a hurricane with his gear and because someone kept the air conditioner on in the car ride down from Key Largo.
 The air conditioner chilled his camera gear down in the two hour ride down to about 68F.
 Why is that a problem?
 When cold camera gear is brought out into hot and humid weather, it fogs the camera lenses up along with having water condense on electronic parts.
 So they fried his only camera he brought with and needed to use one of mine.

 Lucky for them I brought two professional cameras with me so I was able to let them use my PD-170 for the day to do their live shots.